 Wheaton seeks support for the continued implementation of the Compass Curriculum.
 Gift opportunities can be found below.

-Center for Collaborative Teaching & Learning
+Center for Collaborative Teaching and Learning

 Wheaton is a community filled with innovative educators who are dedicated to student success.
 With so many examples of exciting pedagogy, it makes sense that the Center for Collaborative Teaching and Learning (CCTL) highlights the creativity and excellence of our own master educators.